spk/wtb/README.md

 ## DESCRIPTION

-what the bug - print id or title of currently open bug on your X
+what the bug - print currently open bug ID on your X

 ## REQUIREMENTS